natanbc/andesite/API.md

 an `userId` key.

-Responses to commands are sent based on the `response-app`, `response-nonce` and `response-query` fields.
-The defaults are the sender's app id, the command nonce and an empty query, respectively.
+Responses to commands are sent based on the `response-app`, `response-nonce` and `response-query` fields. `response-nonce` and `response-query` default to the command nonce and an empty query, respectively.

 When sending a `play` op, you can set the `receiver` and `query` fields to route the events sent by the player.
 They default to the application id sending the event and an empty query, respectively.

 Setting the `noreply` field to `true` will prevent a response from being sent (events are still sent).
+Sending a null or absent `response-app` has the same effect.

 # Entities